Washington Layoffs — January 2011

 |---|---|---|---|---|

-The single largest action involved Pilchuck Contractors, Inc at its Puget Sound facility, reporting 300 affected workers.
+Topping the list was Pilchuck Contractors at its Seattle facility, reporting 300 affected workers.
 DAL Global Services followed with 168 workers.

 This marks the third consecutive month of rising layoff activity.

-The data underscores mounting pressure on the Washington labor market, with activity running above both recent and year-ago benchmarks.
+These figures highlight mounting pressure on the Washington labor market, with activity running above both recent and year-ago benchmarks.
+The Construction sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Washington.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Washington WARN notices, browse layoffs by state, or download the full dataset.